alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 1. Click the `Mount hdd Partition` option.

     1. You may be prompted to install Dokan if it is not installed already.
 Click the prompt to go to the website to download the installer.
-Alternatively, you can get it [from the Github page]([Dokan](https://github.com/dokan-dev/dokany/releases) by downloading `DokanSetup.exe` under **Assets** beneath the latest release.
+Alternatively, you can get it from the [Dokan Github page](https://github.com/dokan-dev/dokany/releases) by downloading `DokanSetup.exe` under **Assets** beneath the latest release.

     1. When done installing Dokan, restart HDL Batch Installer before continuing.